Thiel and Boerne: Ratings

 On average, Tatort Münster has achieved the highest audience ratings of all Tatort teams and of all contemporary German television series.
-In 2011 and 2012, an average 11.58 million viewers watched the television films with Thiel and Boerne.
+In 2011 and 2012, an average of 11.58 million viewers watched the television films with Thiel and Boerne.

 Several episodes with the detective duo achieved the highest ratings the German Tatort has had since 1992.
 The episode "Summ, Summ, Summ" aired on March 24, 2013, and attracted 12.99 million viewers with a market share of 34.1 percent.
 This record was broken on September 21, 2014, with the episode "Mord ist die beste Medizin" which reached 13.13 million viewers and a 36.7 percent share of the market.
 On November 8, 2015, a new record was set with "Schwanensee", which attracted 13.69 million viewers and was the most-watched German television program of 2015.
 The episode following "Schwanensee" aired on May 31, 2015, and had more than 13 million viewers; with a 37.2 percent market share, it took third place in the annual television-ranking list.
 According to Mechthild Großmann, another star in the series, the regular cast of Tatort Münster plays a big part in its success.